Dress You Up: Commercial performance

-On August 10, 1985, Billboard reported that "Dress You Up" was one of the most added songs to radio stations; this caused it to debut at number 36 on the Billboard Hot 100.
-By September 21, the single had given Madonna her seventh consecutive top-ten hit, thus she became the fourth female artist with the most consecutive top-ten singles at the time, behind only Brenda Lee, Aretha Franklin, Connie Francis, and Donna Summer.
-"Dress You Up" was also the fourth single from Like a Virgin to peak within the Hot 100's top ten, making it, at the time, the second album by a female to generate four top-ten singles, the other being Cyndi Lauper's She's So Unusual (1983).
-Ultimately, the single peaked at number five and was Madonna's sixth consecutive top-five hit.
-"Dress You Up" reached the third position of both the Hot 100 Airplay and the Dance Club Songs chart.
-It topped the Dance Singles Sales chart, where it spent four weeks.
-On the Adult Contemporary chart, it came in at number 32.
-"Dress You Up" was ranked at numbers 98 and 13 on the official Billboard year-end chart and the Dance year-end chart, respectively.
-In Canada, it was less successful, coming in at number 10.
+On August 10, 1985, Billboard reported that "Dress You Up" was among the most added songs at radio stations, prompting its debut at number 36 on the Hot 100.
+By September 21, the single had become Madonna's seventh consecutive top-ten hit, making her, at the time, the female artist with the fourth-highest number of consecutive top-ten singles, behind Brenda Lee, Aretha Franklin, Connie Francis, and Donna Summer.
+"Dress You Up" also became the fourth single from Like a Virgin to reach the chart's top ten, making the album only the second by a female artist to produce four top-ten hits, the other being Cyndi Lauper's She's So Unusual (1983).
+Ultimately, the single peaked at number five on the Hot 100, becoming Madonna's sixth consecutive top-five hit.

+"Dress You Up" topped Billboards Dance Singles Sales chart for four weeks, while on the Adult Contemporary chart, it entered at number 38 and peaked at number 32.
+It ranked at numbers 98 and 13 on the year-end Hot 100 and Dance charts, respectively.
+As of August 2024, Billboard ranked it as Madonna's 32nd most successful Hot 100 entry.
+In Canada, the song debuted at number 90 on the RPM Top 100 and peaked at number 10 on October 12, 1985, after an eight-week climb.

-In the United Kingdom, "Dress You Up" debuted at the 12th position of the UK Singles Chart on December 12, 1985, and, one week later, peaked at number five; it spent 11 weeks on the chart overall.
-The song was certified Silver by the British Phonographic Industry (BPI), for shipments of 200,000 copies.
-According to Music Week magazine, over 204,970 copies of the single have been sold in the United Kingdom as of 2008.
-In Australia, "Dress You Up" reached the chart's fifth position in October 1985, becoming Madonna's sixth top-ten single in the country.
-It entered the official New Zealand chart at number 28 on September 15, eventually peaking at number seven.
-The single performed relatively well across Europe, reaching the top ten in Belgium, Ireland, and the Netherlands.
-"Dress You Up" saw less success in West Germany, France, and Switzerland, where it barely cracked the charts' top 30.
-In the European Hot 100 Singles 1986 year-end chart, it came in at number 91.
+In the United Kingdom, "Dress You Up" debuted at number 12 on the UK Singles Chart on December 12, 1985, and peaked at number five the following week, remaining on the chart for 11 weeks.
+It was certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 copies, and had sold over 204,970 copies in the country by 2008, according to Music Week magazine.
+In Australia, the song reached number five in October 1985, becoming Madonna's sixth top-ten single there, while in New Zealand it debuted at number 28 on September 15 and peaked at number seven.
+Across Europe, it reached the top ten in Belgium, Ireland, and the Netherlands, but was less successful in West Germany, France, and Switzerland, where it peaked outside the top 30.
+On the European Hot 100 Singles year-end chart for 1986, it ranked at number 91.